vasumathi298/image-processor/USEME.md

 | Greyscale Luma Component + Split | greyscale luma-component source-image dest-image split x                            | Should be written in same order.<br/> All words in command to be seperated by a single space.<br/> A percentage to be given between 0 to 100 followed by split word to apply greyscale luma operation only to that % of portion in left of image.
 Do not include % sign in command.                                                                                                                                                                                                                                                                                                                                                                                      |
 | Compression                      | compress manhattan-sm manhattan-small-compress-20                                   | output/manhattan-small-compress-20.png           |

+### How to Use UI

+1. **Load:** On clicking load, a dialogue box opens.
+Select an image to load by browsing through the directories in your computer and work on the image operations.
+The corresponding histogram also gets displayed in the panel below.
+2. **Save:** On Saving, a box opens to navigate to the directory where we should save the image.
+Enter the image name followed by a dot and file format (PNG, JPEG, JPG, BPM, PPM).
+3. **Vertical Flip** : Clicking on this button, will flip the image vertically.
+4. **Horizontal Flip** : Clicking on this button, will flip the image horizontally.
+5. **Red Comp**: This button will display the red component of the image.
+6. **Green Comp**: This button will display the green component of the image.
+7. **Blue Comp**: This button will display the blue component of the image.
+8. **Color Correction:** This button will display a prompt to enter the split which is optional and will display the color corrected image with its respective histogram in the panel below.
+9. **Levels Adjust:**  This button will prompt the user to enter b, m and w values along with split percentage which is optional.
+It will display the level adjusted image with its respective histogram in the panel below.
+10. **Blur:**  Clicking on this button, the user will see a blurred image in the panel with its respective histogram below.
+11. **Sharpen:** Clicking on this button, the user will see a sharpened image in the panel with its respective histogram below.
+12. **Sepia:** Clicking on this button, user can view the sepia operation applied.
+There is also an option to preview the image in split view but its optional.
+13. **Brigtness:**  This will ideally brighten or darken the image by accepting a positive or negative values.
+The image will be displayed along with the histogram.
+14. **Compression:**  Compression will prompt the user to entre the threshold, the higher the threshold, lower the size of the image being saved.
+The compressed image is also displayed.
+15. **Load and Combine:** This will load the individual images separately as a red, green and blue component and merge them together and display the same along with histogram.
+16. **GreyScale:** This will open a dialog box for the users to view six greyscale components - red, blue, green, luma, intensity and value.
+The images are displayed and can be saved in any formats.
+17. **Revert:** Revert the split preview and go back to the original image that was used earlier.

+### Run the jar

+Go to the folder where the jar is C:\Users\User\IdeaProjects\assignment4\output Run this command below:

+### Run the script file

+java -jar assignment4.jar -file commands.txt